evidentart/data-science-projects/README.md

 Explore each folder for detailed descriptions, code, and demonstrations of the projects.

 © 2025 Ali Akcin.
-For educational purposes.
-All rights reserved.
+For educational purposes only.